jasonmadigan/WelcomeProject/client/README.md

     grunt

-to generate file for distribution and they will be copied to the default directory.
+to generate files for distribution and they will be copied to the default directory.